AnsellMaximilian/react-firebase-customer-manager/README.md

 # TODO

-- Give customer nicknames as array of names
+- [x] Give customer nicknames as array of names
-- Fix modals on mobile
+- [ ] Fix modals on mobile
-- Display first found phone number or address if the primary one isn't found
+- ~[ ] Display first found phone number or address if the primary one isn't found~
+- [ ] Adding multiple nicknames in one input using commas.